Deposit/Payments FAQs

 -

-Does the price of a bird on our website include shipping or DNA?
+Is the listed price of a bird on our website inclusive of shipping and DNA testing?

 -